EvernodeXRPL/evernode-sdk/hotpocket/tutorial-npl.md

 20220919 03:38:11.763 [inf][hpc] Not enough peers proposing to perform consensus. votes:1 needed:3``
 ```

-So this actually caused entire cluster to go out of sync.
-So now you have an understanding why consensus will break.
+This actually caused the entire cluster to go out of sync.
+So now you have an understanding of why consensus will break.

 Hence in this kind of scenario, we can get the support of NPL messaging.
 There nodes can come to a collective decision via using NPL messaging.